openvinotoolkit/datumaro/site/content/en/docs/formats/brats_numpy.md

 └── val_ids.p
 ```

+The data in Datumaro is stored as multi-frame images (set of 2D images).
+Annotated images are stored as masks for each 2d image separately
+with an `image_id` attribute.

 ## Export to other formats

 Datumaro can convert a BraTS Numpy dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).